CP-violating axion interactions in effective field theory: Applications

-in terms of the $SU(2)_R$ gauge coupling $g_R=g$, the mass of the right-handed gauge boson $m_{W_R}$, and a parameter $\xi$ that is related to the ratio of vacuum expectation values.
+in terms of the $SU(2)_R$ gauge coupling, $g_R=g$, and the mass of the right-handed gauge boson $m_{W_R}$.
 The matrix $V_R$ is the right-handed version of the CKM matrix, and under a generalized parity symmetry we have $V_R = V_{\rm }$ in the limit $\xi\sin\alpha\to 0$ \cite{Senjanovic:2014pva}.
 For more details we refer to Ref.~\cite{Dekens:2021bro}.

 Again neglecting renormalization-group effects, we match to the LEFT operators below the electroweak scale